- Purchase the complete Expat Arrivals Houston Guide (PDF)

 One downside to living in this part of Houston is the fact that most employers are located in and around this area, which results in heavy peak-time traffic congestion.

-The demographic of these neighbourhoods is varied and includes young families, retirees, college students and young professionals.
-There are several good private schools close by, which means that the areas are popular with affluent families.
+The demographic of these neighbourhoods is varied but the several good private schools close by make these areas popular with affluent families.

 As the area continues to expand, so do the types of housing available, which includes lofts, townhouses and modern housing complexes.

-Residents in Clear Lake range from students to young professionals, couples and small families.
-There are several good schools in the region which makes it a great option for expats moving to Houston with children.
+Residents in Clear Lake range from students to couples and small families.
+There are several good schools in the region which makes it a great option for people moving to Houston with children.

 Are you an expat living in Houston?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Houston.
 Please contact us if you'd like to contribute.